jefftriplett/jefftriplett.github.io/_drafts/django-and-the-chamber-of-secrets.md

 After asking some colleagues and friends, someone pointed out [Chamber][chamber] , which they also tried out.
 Turns out, Chamber was the best tool for the job.

-Since creating this setup, I have shared several gists with curios friends, and this post is meant to be more of an overview of options than it is to be a comprehensive guide to using Chamber.
+Since creating this setup, I have shared several gists with curious friends, and this post is meant to be more of an overview of options than it is to be a comprehensive guide to using Chamber.
 Enjoy!

 ## Prerequisites

-You'll need an AWS account.
-You'll want some basic Docker and Docker Compose knowledge.
-You'll want to follow the [Chamber's Installing][chamber-installing] instructions.
+You'll need an AWS account, some basic Docker and Docker Compose knowledge, need to follow [Chamber's Installing][chamber-installing] instructions.

 ## Setting up my environment

-Ironically, in my goal to eliminate individuals needing to use environment variables led me to need a few environment variables to bootstrap chamber.
+Ironically, my goal of eliminating individual environment variables led me to need four environment variables to bootstrap Chamber itself.
 The environment variables I'm using:

 - `AWS_ACCESS_KEY_ID`